briandrum/codes.forchagrin.com/_chapters/chapter-125-department-of-finance.md

     the repayment maturity;

-    8. _(8)_ Insured deposit accounts in eligible depositories paying interest at a rate greater than the interest rate paid on the Municipality’s active deposits, provided that such investments shall be approved in writing by the Director of Finance and Director of Law and that such approval by the Director of Finance and Director of Law shall also include approval of the insurance provided to secure and protect the Municipality’s ability to recover the principal deposited in such deposit account.
+    8. _(8)_ Insured deposit accounts in eligible depositories paying interest at a rate greater than the interest rate paid on the Municipality's active deposits, provided that such investments shall be approved in writing by the Director of Finance and Director of Law and that such approval by the Director of Finance and Director of Law shall also include approval of the insurance provided to secure and protect the Municipality's ability to recover the principal deposited in such deposit account.

 3. _(c)_ The Director of Finance or his designee may sell any securities,